RebekkaGoerge/Makehuman_Mesh_transformation/README.md

 <a name="runTheCode"></a>

 ## Run the code

-%to do copy link
-1. Open the file "vs01_STL2MakeHuman.py"
+1. Open the file "vs01_STL2MakeHuman.py" from this repository
 2. Adapt the paramters *projectPath*, *modelName*, *vsWeight* and *decimateValue* according to your model and project
 3. Save the file
 4. If you have run the code before with the same model name, clean the clothes, proxymesh and export folder